China–Sri Lanka relations

 China–Sri Lanka relations (චීන-ශ්රී ලංකා සබඳතා China-Shri Lanka Sabandatha, சீனா-இலங்கை உறவுகள், 中国－斯里兰卡关系) are the bilateral relations between the People's Republic of China and Democratic Socialist Republic of Sri Lanka.
 There is a Chinese embassy located in Colombo and a Sri Lankan embassy situated in Beijing.
 Historical and cultural ties between the two countries extend back hundreds of years.

 Diplomatic ties between Sri Lanka and China have being very close especially during Sri Lanka Freedom Party governments.
 On February 7, 1957, China and Sri Lanka established diplomatic relations.
-In 1996, then Sri Lankan President Chandrika Bandaranaike Kumaratunga paid a state visit to China at the invitation of then Chinese President Jiang Zeming.
+In 1996, then Sri Lankan President Chandrika Bandaranaike Kumaratunga paid a state visit to China at the invitation of then General Secretary of the Chinese Communist Party Jiang Zemin.
 The two sides signed two agreements to enhance economic cooperation.
 Relations between both countries during the rule of Sri Lankan president, Mahinda Rajapaksa, resulted in many agreements and saw closer relations due to Rajapaksa's pro-China stance.
 Under previous Sri Lankan president, Maithripala Sirisena, relations remain strong with Sirisena interested in balancing both Chinese and Indian influence in the country.
 Despite this, recent developments have shown a pro-China tilt in Sri Lanka's current foreign policy evident in the continued Chinese investment in Sri Lanka and the country's support of China's position in the South China Sea dispute.

 Sri Lanka is a major country on the String of Pearls which is part of the Chinese strategic initiative in the Indian Ocean, known as the Maritime Silk Road and is part of the bigger development strategy known as the One Belt, One Road.